“You can’t process or overcome a trauma when you’re still going through”

 (iii) working with my triggers

-The treatment piece I did in a rehab clinic.
+The alcohol addiction rehab I went to helped me through the treatment piece.
 I just couldn’t do it alone, I wasn’t in that place, and I wasn’t privileged enough to be a functioning alcoholic.

 I did get some financial help from family to get my journey started – something I’m grateful for to this day.